 Emergency notifications are not new, although the technology that enables them have matured quite a bit.
-Every culture both now and in the past have had a way to notify their people of impending danger.
+Every culture past and present has had a way to notify their people of impending danger.
 When possible, the system is used to provide these warnings in advance of the incident in order to give people enough time to protect themselves, their loved ones, their assets, and their property.
 When an unplanned event occurs, the system is aimed to coordinate people around a proper response to mitigate loss and return the organization to a normal operating condition.
 The more comprehensive the system, the more people can be safeguarded.

 We can go back to the beginning of time to trace the evolution of emergency alerts.
 Before we had technology, warnings were verbal.
 Town criers and men on horseback would deliver the news to the community.
 While this technique may seem archaic given our reliance on devices like our smartphones, it was all these communities had.
 Word of mouth picked up where the initial alerts left off.